lnbits/nostrmesh/README.md

 ![mesh2](https://github.com/lnbits/nostrmesh/assets/33088785/e6298f00-27c9-4952-bf83-73b8b9312043)

 To connect to a peer a node must:
-* Be in close enough proximit
+* Be in close enough proximity
-* Share a similar SSID and identical WiFi password
+* Share a "similar" SSID and identical WiFi password

 ```
 WiFi station format: